|Right. A nuclear magnetic resonance image of my brain made from the second echo (TE=90 ms) of a T2 echo train with TR=2185 ms.||

 Information for potential graduate students

-Synopsis of my research work
+Synopsis of my research work/career

-For brains I have applied functional Magnetic Resonance Imaging (fMRI) to the study of the cognitive functioning of the human brain.
-My primary fMRI collaborator over the years has been neuropsychologist Ron Borowsky; I have also done some interesting fMRI stuff with Lorin Elias.
+For brains I have applied functional Magnetic Resonance Imaging (fMRI) to the study of the cognitive functioning of the human brain primary through collaborations with neuropsychologists in my home Psychology Department at the University of Saskatchewan.
 I have also had a more general interest in MRI methods and data analysis in general including the development of novel pulse sequences for generating MRI image data.
-For fMRI, I have been involved, through my former graduate student Dr. Vasily Vakorin, in the development of a math model of the underlying hemodynamics that influences the fMRI signal.
+For fMRI, I have been involved with Dr. Vasily Vakorin, in the development of a math model of the underlying hemodynamics that influences the fMRI signal.
 Another interesting application was the MRI of post-mortem brains, where I developed a mathematical model of formalin diffusion into the brain on the basis of MRI data.

-Binary stars represents my current primary research interest in astronomy and my interests extend beyond binary stars.
-I have been an amateur astronomer since my age could be represented by a single character and one of my first professional publications was about fireballs.
+Binary stars represents my research interest in astronomy and my interests extend beyond binary stars.
+I have research interests in both observational and theoretical astrophysics.
+On the observational side, my focus has been on the environments of compact objects like black holes, neutron stars and white dwarfs, primarily in systems known as High Mass X-ray Binaries (HMXBs).
+Observations have been done, of HMXBs across the electromagnetic spectrum from X-rays to the infrared (no radio observations yet) and I have worked with data from the space telescopes RXTE, MOST and Spitzer.
+On the theoretical side, I have worked with numerical general relativistic models of spinning objects near black holes using the Mathisson-Papapetrou-Dixon (MPD) equations in collaboration with Dinesh Singh formerly at the University of Regina.
+In addition to semi-pro research interests, I have been an amateur astronomer since Apollo 8 and one of my first professional publications was about fireballs.
 I have maintained the RASC Saskatoon Centre web page since its inception.
-Recently, I have pursued research in astronomy as a semi-professional.
-I still have an interest in chasing meteorite dropping fireballs, especially with my fireball cameras, but my current more major interest is in extreme binary star systems including cataclysmic variables (CVs) and high mass X-ray binaries (HMXBs).
+I still have an interest in chasing meteorite dropping fireballs, especially with my fireball cameras, but my more recent interest has been in extreme binary star systems including cataclysmic variables (CVs) and high mass X-ray binaries (HMXBs).
 I have a variable stars research page with lots of useful information.
-My primary collaborators are Kinwah Wu of the Mullard Space Science Institute of University College London and Laszlo Kiss at the Konkoly Observatory, Budapest, Hungary.
+My primary collaborators have been Kinwah Wu of the Mullard Space Science Institute of University College London and Laszlo Kiss at the Konkoly Observatory, Budapest, Hungary.
 Actually, to get all the work done requires many other collaborators, far too numerous to mention here - you can see their names as authors on our publications.

 My educational background is in Mechanical Engineering (BSc, New Brunswick) and Applied Mathematics (PhD, Saskatchewan).
 Between my undergraduate and graduate studies I worked at SED Systems in Saskatoon where I designed mechanical hardware for some of the first CCD cameras ever made (for WAMDII and WINDII - doppler imaging interferometers; WINDII was on the UARS satellite) and worked on various other space science instrumentation including a sounding rocket microgravity experiment to grow CMT, a material used in infrared CCD cameras.